James J. Collins: Career

-Collins received a bachelor's degree in physics (summa cum laude; class valedictorian) from the College of the Holy Cross in 1987 and a doctorate in Medical Engineering from the University of Oxford in 1990.
-From 1987 to 1990, he was a Rhodes Scholar.
+In 2014, Collins moved to become a professor at the Massachusetts Institute of Technology.
 Currently, Collins is the Termeer Professor of Medical Engineering & Science and Professor of Biological Engineering at MIT.
-Collins is also a core founding faculty member of the Wyss Institute for Biologically Inspired Engineering at Harvard University and an Institute Member of the Broad Institute at MIT and Harvard.
+Collins is also a core founding faculty member of the Wyss Institute for Biologically Inspired Engineering at Harvard University and a member of the Broad Institute.
 Collins is also faculty lead for life sciences at the MIT Jameel Clinic since 2018.